CHTC/chtc-website-source/uw-research-computing/gpu-lab.md

 and asking to join.
 Their subscription request will be reviewed by the list administrators.

-> The CHTC GPU Lab is led by Anthony Gitter, Lauren Michael, Brian Bockelman, and Miron Livny.
+> The CHTC GPU Lab is led by Anthony Gitter, Christina Koch, Brian Bockelman, and Miron Livny.

-> UW2020 is funded by the Office of the Vice Chancellor for Research and Graduate Education and the Wisconsin Alumni Research Foundation.
+> The original UW2020 project was led by Anthony Gitter, Lauren Michael, Brian Bockelman, and Miron Livny and funded by the Office of the Vice Chancellor for Research and Graduate Education and the Wisconsin Alumni Research Foundation.

 For more information about the CHTC GPU Lab project contact [Anthony Gitter][gitter].